OPNA2608/Funkin/.github/ISSUE_TEMPLATE/bug.md

    - You will have to answer these questions via everyone's follow-up questions anyway.
    - With so many unknown details, nobody might want to try and help you.

-2. Please check if anyone else has already filed the same or a similar issue/question and comment there instead of opening a new one.
-Someone might've already provided a fix/answer, saving you (and us) time and effort.
+2. Please check if anyone else has already filed the same or a similar issue and comment there instead of opening a new one.
+Someone might've already provided a fix, saving you (and us) time and effort.

 3. If your problem is with a browser version, please perform some simple troubleshooting steps before submitting an issue: